usnistgov/zero-trust-architecture/_sources/VolumeC/HowTo-E2B4.rst

 Installation and Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This build's instance of the Symantec Cloud SWG was provisioned and deployed with the help of the Symantec by Broadcom team.
-Once deployment was complete, policies were configured in accordance with the `official Cloud SWG Policy guidance <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/cloud-swg/help/policy-matrix.html>`__.
+Once deployment was complete, policies were configured in accordance with the `official Cloud SWG Policy guidelines <https://techdocs.broadcom.com/us/en/symantec-security-software/web-and-network-security/cloud-swg/help/policy-matrix.html>`__.

 Integrations
 ~~~~~~~~~~~~